• Skip to primary navigation

 Apple Cranberry Sauce with Port Wine

-Take your classic cranberry sauce to a new level!
-This Apple Cranberry Sauce with Port Wine is delightfully tart, sweet, and unique.
-No doubt, it’s the perfect topping on your Thanksgiving dinner!
+Take your same-old cranberry sauce to a new level!
+With tangy red berries, sweet apples, and a pop of citrus, this Apple Cranberry Sauce with Port Wine is delightfully tart, sweet, and unique.
+No doubt, it’s the sophisticated condiment for all your holiday dinner needs!

 Jump to Recipe

-small white bowl filled with red cranberry sauce topped with fresh cranberries and lemon wedges
+A small white bowl filled with cranberry sauce, fresh cranberries, and lemon wedges.

-You’ve never had cranberry sauce as rich and delicious as this Apple Cranberry Sauce with Port Wine!
-It’s a must-have around the holidays and can even be frozen months ahead of time.
+You’ve never had cranberry sauce as rich and delicious as this apple cranberry sauce with port wine!
+It’s a must-have around the holidays (and yes, you can make it ahead and freeze it, saving yourself time during the holiday hustle).

 close up on a small white bowl filled with red cranberry sauce topped with fresh cranberries and lemon wedges